nbrandaleone/what-is-a-container/lnl-container.md

 For example:
 - how much memory a process can use
+- how much CPU can a process use
-- how many children can be spawned
+- how many children processes can be spawned

 ---
 # Layered Filesystem